Azure Log Analytics

 The preceding code adds an Azure Log Analytics workspace resource named `log-analytics` to the application model.

-**Caution:** When you call `AddAzureLogAnalyticsWorkspace`, it implicitly calls
+**Caution:** When you call `AddAzureLogAnalyticsWorkspace` (or

 `AddAzureProvisioning`—which adds support for generating Azure resources